Natural History Museum, Los Angeles

-When you first walk into the galleries at the Natural History Museum you are impressed by the distincitve rotunda with its dome and columns and marble walls.
-Here a dinosaur skeleton takes up the entire space.
+When you first walk into the galleries at the Natural History Museum you are impressed by the distincitve rotunda with its dome, columns and marble walls.
+A dinosaur skeleton takes up the entire space.
 It's like you've walked into the movie Night At the Museum.
 But from then on, if you have young kids, it's downhill.
 Surprisingly this modern museum is not interactive.
-Exhibits in most museums nowadays have a dual display: a written plaque for adults to read, and below it, at the level of a child's eyes, buttons they can push, flaps they can raise to see what's below, drawers to open.
+Exhibits in most museums nowadays have a dual display: a written plaque for adults to read and below it, at the level of a child's eyes, buttons they can push, flaps they can raise to see what's below, drawers to open.
 This museum has nothing like that!
 Instead, they stick all the poor bored parents in one tiny room in the basement, the Discovery Center, the only room that has anything hands-on for kids to do.
 You're sitting there while your kids have fun, wishing you could have read the plaques in the interesting rooms upstairs.
 What a frustrating experience!
 Why pay to go see world-class exhibits and end up sitting in a cramped room filled with kids?
 Whoever designed this museum clearly has not ever been a parent.

 If you come without young children, there are some nice things to see.
 The best gallery is the gem one.
 Here you can see the most amazing jewels, minerals, and gemstones.
 Feast your eyes!
 There are also exhibits on insects, shells, mammals (yuck! stuffed animals), birds, and California history.

 Our visit was a huge disappointment.
 Two kids stuck in a building with nothing for them to touch or do!
 It is a bad memory!

 I recommend you skip this museum and head next door to the California Science Center.
 Not only will you save yourself over $30 (the science center is free) but you'll have a ton more fun and make some good memories!